Maya Angelou Opens Women’s Health And Wellness Center, Calls Non-White Disparities ‘Embarrassing’

 “The time has passed when a women can act like everybody is as innocent as she is.
 So you don’t have to ask a man to use protection.
 That’s ridiculous.
 It’s [about] being aware,” she says.
 “That’s the biggest gift I can give anybody: ‘Wake up, be aware of who you are, what you’re doing and what you can do to prevent yourself from becoming ill.'”

 To mark its opening, the Maya Angelou Center for Women’s Health and Wellness is kicking off a national competition titled “Health Inspirations,” which encourages women to share how they have been inspired to practice a new health behavior, change a negative health behavior or improve their overall health and well-being.

-Tags: africa, African, African American, Angelou, Black people, Black Voices Life, Black Voices News, c.o.w.s., context of white supremacy, discrimination, Dr. Maya Angelou, Global Motherhood, global system of white supremacy, Health, health disparities, Health equity, Maya Angelou, Maya Angelou Health, Maya Angelou Health Center, National Women's Health Week, Nazi, Novant Health, Person of color, racism, racist, replace white supremacy with justice, Wake Forest University, white supremacy, white terror domination, white terrorism, white-on-nonwhite crime, Winston-Salem North Carolina, Women's Health, Women's Health Issues, Women's Healthcare
+Tags: africa, African, African American, Angelou, Black people, Black Voices Life, Black Voices News, c.o.w.s., context of white supremacy, discrimination, Dr. Maya Angelou, Global Motherhood, global system of white supremacy, Health, health disparities, Health equity, Maya Angelou, Maya Angelou Health, Maya Angelou Health Center, National Women's Health Week, Nazi, Novant Health, Person of color, racism, racist, replace white supremacy (racism) with justice immediately. it is time., Wake Forest University, white supremacy, white terror domination, white terrorism, white-on-nonwhite crime, Winston-Salem North Carolina, Women's Health, Women's Health Issues, Women's Healthcare